ingmarpeters/Machine-Finder-App/README.md

 <p>&#8203

 ### Remote Diagnostics
 Remote diagnostics is a fake.
-Basically there is a small animation wich simulates a remote connection and analysis.
-After a few seconds the animation is being removed and the result is shown.
-There will always be a static part in the result and a dynamic one, which is based on the machine your have selected.
+Basically there is a small animation which simulates a remote connection and analysis.
+After a few seconds, the animation is being removed and the result is shown.
+There will always be a static part in the result and a dynamic one, which is based on the machine you have selected.

 <img src="Documentation/remote_diagnostics.png" width=60% border=1/>
 <p>&#8203